How long does it take for nerves to heal after back surgery?

 Manage leg pain with prescribed medications, cold/heat therapy, gentle stretching, physical therapy, and short walks.
 Avoid activities that strain your back, and consult your surgeon if the pain persists or worsens.

-Nerve regeneration can take several months to a year or more, depending on the extent of nerve damage and the individual’s overall health.
+Nerve regeneration is slow, often taking several months to a year depending on the severity of nerve injury.

 Early signs may include tingling, pins-and-needles sensations, hypersensitivity, or gradual return of sensation and muscle strength in the affected area.